Shadow Box Hook Shelf | Repurposed Window

 How To Add Coat Hooks

 You may think adding coat hooks to a project is a no-brainer.
-But I’ve had many issues over the years with broken screws, that now I have it down to these 5 easy steps.
+But I’ve had many issues over the years with broken screws, and now I have it down to these five easy steps.

-1) Place hooks on project.
-Self Centering Tape Measure aids in getting hook centered.
-Using an item below hook insures that all hooks match.
+1) Place hooks on the project.
+A Self-Centering Tape Measure helps center the hook.
+Using an item below the hook ensures that all hooks match.

 2) Mark and drill pilot holes